 Here's our advice if you've had an accident

-Ensure you're prepared for the worst by keeping a pen and paper, a first aid kit and a torch in the car.
+Be prepared for the worst by keeping a pen and paper, a first aid kit and a torch in your car.

-When you call to make a car insurance claim, we'll need your personal details, description of the accident, where you are, and contact details of any third party, including passengers and witnesses.
+And if you do call to make a car insurance claim, we'll need your personal details, description of the accident, where you are, and contact details of any third party, including passengers and witnesses.

 What should I do straight after an accident?

 - Try and pull into a safe place and put on the hazard warning lights.

 - If you're on a motorway and can pull on to the hard shoulder, turn your front wheels towards the verge and get out of your car on the passenger side.

 - Keep your sidelights on if it's dark or visibility is poor.

 - Attend to anyone that has been hurt and call an ambulance if necessary.